codingforeternity/datascience/Search-Engine-Notes-(formerly:-ML-Search).md

 #### [PageRank on Wikipedia](https://en.wikipedia.org/wiki/PageRank)
 * "The PageRank algorithm outputs a probability distribution used to represent the likelihood that a person randomly clicking on links will arrive at any particular page...
 It is assumed in several research papers that the distribution is evenly divided among all documents in the collection at the beginning of the computational process."
 The algorithm iterates to update the distribution a bit in each pass.
   * This still has the problem that it is based on "random clicking" as opposed to "clicking according to some prior distribution."
 Could a MCMC approach be used here to improve the "random"/uniform prior?
+  * "The formula uses a model of a random surfer who gets bored after several clicks and switches to a random page.
+The PageRank value of a page reflects the chance that the random surfer will land on that page by clicking on a link.
+It can be understood as a Markov chain in which the states are pages"

 #### [How to build a search engine from scratch](https://www.quora.com/How-to-build-a-search-engine-from-scratch) (2/2/17)
 * See Agapiev's answer in particular.